willroberts/raven-shield-2020/SERVERS.md

     * `m_iRegSvrPort`: Set to `Port` minus 1000
     * `m_iRSCDKeyPort`: Set to `Port` minus 2000
     * `m_iModCDKeyPort`: Set to `Port` plus 3000
   * If hosting custom content, you will need to also purchase web hosting in order to avoid slow download speeds for players.
 Configure a file server with the content your players will need to download, and set `RedirectToURL` to its URL.
+See [CUSTOM.md](CUSTOM.md) for more info
 * In `Server.ini`
   * Under `[Engine.R6ServerInfo]`
     * `ServerName` should contain the name of your server